richardvanaalst/snippets/README.md

 Code snippets for easy copy-paste.

-Copied some snippets to my Gist: https://gist.github.com/riesma
+Snippets are also available on my Gist: https://gist.github.com/riesma